ospalh/anki-addons/pages/FEN visualizer.md

 first_image: excelsior.png
 first_alt: "Chess board with the chess problem “excelsior”.
 See text for precise position."
-first_caption: "“White to mate in five with the least likely piece or pawn.”"
+first_caption: "White to mate in five with the least likely piece or pawn."
 ankiweb_id: 2923601993